openPMD/openPMD-standard/STANDARD.md

   - `iterationFormat`
     - type: *(string)*
-    - description: A well-defined string with the iteration `%T` placeholder defining either the series of files (`fileBased`) or the series of groups within a single file (`groupBased`) from which the iteration can be extracted;
+    - description: a well-defined string with the iteration `%T` placeholder defining either the series of files (`fileBased`) or the series of groups within a single file (`groupBased`) from which the iteration can be extracted;